Blacksummer88/rentacar_ox/README.md

 Copy the rentacar_ox folder into the resources directory of your FiveM server.
 Add start rentacar_ox to your server.cfg file.

-## Dependencies:
-ESX Framework Legacy 1.8.0 or higher
-OX_Lib
-OX_Target
-Configuration
-Configure the script in the config.lua file.
-Here, you can customize prices, rental durations, localizations, and more.

 Usage
 To rent a vehicle, use OX_target to look at the rental ped and select the option in the vehicle rental menu.
 Choose the rental duration and payment method.